Flemish government launches ‘Eastern Strategy’ for Ukraine reconstruction

 In addition to economic engagement, Flanders intends to join the international mine clearance coalition for Ukraine, through which countries pool resources and expertise to clear mines on Ukrainian territory more efficiently.

-The Eastern Strategy extends beyond Ukraine alone.
+The Eastern Strategy extends beyond Ukraine.
 The Flemish government aims to strengthen diplomatic and economic ties across Eastern Europe, a region it expects to see steady economic growth in the coming years.

 Flanders sees export potential in that growth, Diependaele explains.
 "We must dare to seek out opportunities in Flanders," he says.

 The government is also examining where its diplomatic presence in the region could be reinforced.
-The Polish capital, Warsaw, is described as an “important hub” in that regard.
+The Polish capital, Warsaw, is described as an “important hub”.

 Related news